The Rose Playhouse

 His new theatre was a huge success, attracting such large audiences that Henslowe expanded the playhouse sometime around 1592.
 This was also the year that Henslowe’s step-daughter, Joan, married the leading actor Edward Alleyn, who became Henslowe’s business-partner as well as The Rose’s star performer.

-Playwrights like Christopher Marlowe, Thomas Kyd, William Shakespeare, Thomas Dekker, George Chapman, Thomas Heywood, and Ben Jonson all wrote for The Rose, until it closed around 1605, when Henslowe’s lease on the land finally came to an end.
+William Shakespeare’s first tragedy, Titus Andronicus, was written for The Rose, and many of the other major dramatists of the time, like Christopher Marlowe, Thomas Kyd, Thomas Dekker, George Chapman, Thomas Heywood, and Ben Jonson, also wrote for the playhouse before it closed around 1605, when Henslowe’s lease on the land finally came to an end.

 Cut-away illustration of The Rose when it opened in 1587, by William Dudley

-A campaign to ‘Save The Rose’ was launched, to try to save the archaeological remains from destruction and ensure their preservation.
+A hastily-assembled and impassioned campaign to ‘Save The Rose’ was launched, supported by many of the leading lights of British theatre, to try to save the archaeological remains from destruction and ensure their preservation.

 The campaign succeeded – the office block that was due to be built on the site was redesigned to allow the preservation of the remains, which are now legally protected as a Scheduled Ancient Monument.